One rocket. Two stages. Unlimited potential.

 Polaris III

-The third generation of Polaris is currently under construction.
-It will feature redesigns of its fincans and an updated sustainer section, along with a new scientific payload for the 2022-23 Spaceport America Cup.
+Polaris III is a 17-foot length, custom-built, high-powered two-stage rocket entered in 2022-2023 Spaceport America Cup.
+It features redesigns of its fincans and an updated sustainer section, along with a new scientific payload.